 Delve into the processes used in clock making.
 Starting with the design and calculation of individual components of the clock, you use hand tools and participate in practical demonstrations of machine tools.
-This course can be seen as a precursor to the full-time diploma programme.
+This course can be seen as a precursor to the diploma programme.

 Malcolm's extensive experience in private practice, as well as the heritage sector/museums, lies behind his in-depth understanding of the profession.
 He brings a comprehensive knowledge of traditional craft skills, theory and contextual history.
 He also has an interest in new and innovative ways of applying conservation to mechanical objects.